 Here you can enjoy a relaxing holiday away from it all on what is regarded by many as the most beautiful Balearic Island.
 Certainly there are many pretty secluded coves and lovely sandy beaches to enjoy.

 Menorca takes its name from the Latin word for ‘minor’ because it is smaller than the neighbouring island of Mallorca.
 This is why you often see Menorca also known as Minorca.

-It only 268 square miles of surface area with a small population of just 95,000 residents although naturally that swells up in the peak summer months.
+It only has 268 square miles of surface area with a small population of just 95,000 residents although naturally that swells up in the peak summer months.

 This surprisingly green island has a unique distinctive feature – the stone walls that farmers have used traditionally to divide the fields.
 You will also see a number of Bronze Age monuments made from these stones.
-These are known as navetes or tailaiots and are often symbolising a boat turned upside down.
+These are known as navetes or tailaiots and are often seen as symbolising a boat turned upside down.

 One of the attractions of Menorca (Minorca) is the ability to mix a relaxing beach holiday with a bit of history.